 It might be suggested, however, that the acceleration of the pulse in these circumstances is really secondary to the greater activity of the respiratory centre which is also brought about by a rise of body-temperature.
 That a close correspondence often exists between the extent of the respiratory movements and the frequency of the pulse has already been pointed out; it holds good not only during exercise but under other conditions, such as at high altitudes and during apnœa.
-Since both the pulmonary ventilation and the pulse-rate usually vary directly with the oxygen-consumption of the body (Fig. 8), the increased pulse-rate during exercise might seem to be fully explained by supposing either that an irradiation of impulses takes place from the respiratory to the vagus centre, or that the vagus centre, like the respiratory centre, is affected by raised H · ion concentration of the blood.
+Since both the pulmonary ventilation and the pulse-rate usually vary directly with the oxygen-consumption of the body (Fig. 8), the increased pulse-rate during exercise might seem to be fully explained by supposing either that an irradiation of impulses takes place from the respiratory to the vagus centre, or that the vagus centre, like the respiratory centre, is affected by raised H• ion concentration of the blood.

 But the belief that such an irradiation or overflow of impulses can, or does, occur rests on very slender evidence, and, at least under experimental conditions, the relationship between the pulmonary ventilation and the pulse-rate is by no means so close as is often supposed.
-Even during exercise in man, Means and Newburgh (1915) find that the pulmonary ventilation and pulse-rate do not invariably run parallel.
+Even during exercise in man, Means and Newburgh (1915) find that the pulmonary ventilation and pulserate do not invariably run parallel.
 Moreover, Bainbridge and Hilton (1919) have brought forward evidence that, when the influence of the respiratory movements upon the circulation is excluded by opening the chest and cutting the phrenic nerves, increased activity of the respiratory centre does not alter the frequency of the pulse.
-Under the same conditions, the tone of the vagus centre is not lessened by a slight rise in the H· ion concentration of the blood, although, as Hill and Flack (1908) showed, a marked rise in the H· ion concentration of the blood slows the heart.
+Under the same conditions, the tone of the vagus centre is not lessened by a slight rise in the H $\cdot$ ion concentration of the blood, although, as Hill and Flack (1908)

+showed, a marked rise in the $H^{\bullet}$ ion concentration of the blood slows the heart.

 If these observations hold good, they point to the conclusion that neither irradiation from the respiratory to the vagus centre, nor the altered reaction of the blood, will account for the continued acceleration of the pulse during exercise, and that some other factor must be responsible for the acceleration.
 This factor appears to be the venous pressure.
 Bainbridge (1915) has shown that a rise of venous pressure brings about acceleration of the heart, which is due partly to loss of vagal tone and partly to increase of accelerator tone.
 The acceleration is reflex in origin, the afferent path being along the vagus nerves.
 The effective stimulus is either an adequate rise in venous pressure or, more probably, a sufficient increase in the diastolic volume of the heart to set up a slight diastolic tension in its muscular fibres.
-There is no evidence to show whether the stimulus originates only on the right side of the heart, or whether it can arise on both sides.
+Lassa and Miyazaki find that this reflex acceleration of the heart-rate may be produced by afferent impulses arising in both auricles, left as well as right, and in the great veins close to their openings in the auricles, but not in any peripheral veins.

 That the venous pressure rises during exercise was first observed by Hooker (1911).
 He found that the pressure in the veins of the hand, which varied from 28 to 80 mm. of water during rest, rose 100 mm. or more during exercise which, in his experiments, consisted in pedalling a bicycle ergometer.
-The rise in pressure took place very shortly after the exercise began and continued throughout its duration.
+The rise in pressure took place very shortly after the exercise began and continued through its duration.
 Similar results have been obtained by Schneider, who also noted that the pressure did not return to normal for some time (eight to twelve minutes) after the conclusion of the exercise.